WarriorKnight/AI-Investor/README.md

 AI Investor is an experimental project to explore whether artificial intelligence can make effective financial decisions.
 This project is not intended to be taken seriously for real-world investment purposes.
 It was created as a learning exercise to gain experience with Node.js.

+## Live Demo

+You can access the live demo of the project here: [AI Investor Live Demo](https://ai-investor-production.up.railway.app/)

 ## Purpose

 - **Learning Node.js**: The primary goal of this project is to learn and experiment with Node.js.